erayzesen/QuarkPhysics/readme.md

   * SAP for broadphase
   * Supports sleeping islands to improve CPU performance.
   * Flexible and advanced event system.
+  * Supports UV mapping with QMesh for rendering operations.
   * It uses pixels directly as a unit without any abstractions.
   * Unlimited shape-mesh support for bodies.
   * Simple and consistent API
-  * External .qmesh file support.
-There is also [QMeshEditor](https://github.com/erayzesen/QMeshEditor) app for create/edit/manage qmesh files.

 * Rigid bodies
   * Convex polygons support.